Non-trivial Solutions of $Aa^p+Bb^p=Cc^3$ over Number Fields: Introduction

 Let $K$ be a number field and let $\mathcal{O}_K$ denote its ring of integers and $\mathcal{O}_K^\times$ denote the group of units in $\mathcal{O}_K$.
 For $A,B,C$ nonzero elements of $\calO_{K}$ and a prime number $p$, we refer the equation

 as \textit{the generalized Fermat equation over K with coefficients A,B,C and signature (p,p,3)}.
 A solution $(a,b,c)$ is called \textbf{ trivial} if $abc=0$, otherwise \textbf{non-trivial}.
-A solution $(a,b,c)$ of the equation \eqref{maineqn} is called \textbf{primitive} if $a, b $ and $c$ are pairwise coprime.
+A solution $(a,b,c)$ of Equation \ref{maineqn} is called \textbf{primitive} if the ideal generated by $a$, $b$ and $c$ is equal to the unit ideal.